Lynette Lancini : Represented Artist

 In the early 2000s Lancini was commissioned by Topology to compose the four movement work CENTAUR.
 Each movement as intricately polished as the gemstone after which it is named, the opening movement Obsidian is regularly broadcast on ABC Classic Breakfast and Classic Drive.

-A deep encounter with the philosophy and practices that flow from the work of philosopher Eugene Gendlin is a source of generative transformation for Lancini's creative practice, resculpting her as a transdisciplinary artist and facilitator of experiential music and movement-based ritual.
-A certified Wholebody Focusing Professional and Certifying Coordinator-in-Training with The International Focusing Institute, Lancini is currently collaborating with Australian playwright Donna Abela on the articulation of Focusing-oriented creative practice.
+A deep encounter with the philosophy and practices that flow from the work of philosopher Eugene Gendlin is a source of generative transformation for Lancini's creative practice.
+A certified Wholebody Focusing Professional with The International Focusing Institute, Lancini is currently collaborating with Australian playwright Donna Abela in the development of Focusing-oriented creative practice.

 Lancini is a frequent collaborator with singer-researcher-composer-educator Dr Charulatha Mani and soprano-composer-actor Majella O'Shea.
 She performs regularly for The Stairwell Project [Musicians in hospitals, re-imagining clinical spaces and clinical practice] and also for the Piano Mill as part of the Harrigans Lane Collective.
 Her composition megaMammal (a songform mashup for whip-bearing cowherds, vocalists and the sixteen reclaimed pianos of the towering building that is the Piano Mill) was premiered on Easter Sunday 2018.